dotnet/designs/accepted/2020/single-file/design.md

 `AppContext.BaseDirectory` will be the directory where the AppHost (the single-file bundle itself) resides.
 In contrast to [.NET Core 3.x single-file apps](design_3_0.md), .NET 5 single-file apps do not always self-extract on startup.
 Therefore, the details about extraction directory are not exposed through the `AppContext.BaseDirectory` API.

-However, when single file apps are published with `IncludeAllContentInSingleFile` property set (which provides backward compatibility with .NET Core 3.x bundling behavior), `AppContext.BaseDirectory` returns the extraction directory, following  [.NET Core 3.x semantics](design_3_0.md#API-Impact).
+However, when single file apps are published with `IncludeAllContentForSelfExtract` property set (which provides backward compatibility with .NET Core 3.x bundling behavior), `AppContext.BaseDirectory` returns the extraction directory, following  [.NET Core 3.x semantics](design_3_0.md#API-Impact).

 ## Testing